Interpolated Quantile Estimation: A Unified Framework Bridging Quantiles and the Mean: Conclusion

 A central contribution of the paper is the derivation of the \emph{three corresponding central limit theorems}, each established through a unified proof strategy relying on \emph{uniform asymptotic equicontinuity}.
 This provides a coherent theoretical foundation in which the three estimator classes differ only through the way the pair $(z,h)$ is chosen—fixed, data-driven, or lying along the geometric lines associated with a fixed quantile level.

-The parameter geometry plays a key organisational role.
+The parameter geometry plays a key organizational role.
 For each quantile level $\tau$, the admissible parameter pairs $(z,h)$ lie on straight lines along which the population target remains $q(\tau)$ while the asymptotic variance evolves according to the explicit formula $v(\tau,h)$.
-This geometric structure clarifies how smoothing affects efficiency without altering the target of estimation, and it naturally separates the behaviour of the three estimator classes.
+This geometric structure clarifies how interpolation affects efficiency without altering the target of estimation, and it naturally separates the behaviour of the three estimator classes.

 The asymptotic efficiency analysis reveals two regimes.
-At the population level, the classical smoothed estimator may exhibit a finite optimal smoothing level $h^*(\tau)$ for heavy-tailed distributions (case~(c) of Corollary~\ref{cor:hstar}), whereas in light-tailed settings smoothing reduces variance monotonically.
+At the population level, the classical interpolated estimator may exhibit a finite optimal interpolation level $h^*(\tau)$ for heavy-tailed distributions (case~(c) of Corollary~\ref{cor:hstar}), whereas in light-tailed settings interpolation reduces variance monotonically.
 In contrast, the Plug--in estimator $\hat q(\hat z(\tau,h),h)$ behaves differently: its asymptotic variance is \emph{always} strictly decreasing in $h$, with no finite minimiser, and converges to $\Var(Y)$.
 This explains why the population and Plug--in variances must be treated separately and why Corollary~\ref{cor:hstar} remains essential despite the Plug--in correction eliminating interior optima.

 The numerical section confirms all theoretical predictions.
-For the fixed-quantile Plug--in estimator, both simulated and real data display empirical trajectories $h\mapsto \hat q_n(z,h)$ that match the theoretical shape of $q(z,h)$, with stabilisation occurring more slowly under heavy tails.
-For the smoothed quantile estimator, the efficiency patterns illustrated numerically coincide exactly with the three cases of Corollary~\ref{cor:hstar}.
-Finally, for the mean-estimating family $\hat q(\hat z,h)$, both the theory and a dedicated Monte-Carlo study confirm that \emph{the estimator is first-order equivalent to the sample mean for every $h\ge0$}, showing no variance reduction from smoothing.
+For the fixed-quantile Plug--in estimator, both simulated and real data display empirical trajectories $h\mapsto \hat q_n(z,h)$ that match the theoretical shape of $q(z,h)$, with stabilization occurring more slowly under heavy tails.
+For the interpolated quantile estimator, the efficiency patterns illustrated numerically coincide exactly with the three cases of Corollary~\ref{cor:hstar}.
+Finally, for the mean-estimating family $\hat q(\hat z,h)$, both the theory and a dedicated Monte-Carlo study confirm that \emph{the estimator is first-order equivalent to the sample mean for every $h\ge0$}, showing no variance reduction from interpolation.